Skip to main content

 • Pricing is per-developer per-month, and it auto-renews unless you explicitly cancel.

 Vulkro is offline-first.
 The detection engine + CVE bundle both live on your machine.
 VULKRO_OFFLINE=1 enforces zero network calls at the process boundary.
-Pricing is per-term: $19/month or $149/year, and the term expires.
-After expiry the CLI keeps working; only the bundle updates and new detector packs stop.
-You buy a refresh when you decide to.
+Vulkro Free is permanent (no card, no expiry) with the core scan and supply-chain catalog.
+Vulkro Pro is per-term, $19/month or $149/year, and the term expires.
+After expiry the CLI drops to the Free tier and keeps running; the Pro-only depth (compliance packs, portfolio, extended languages, deep packs, active probe) prompts for renewal.
+CVE bundle updates land on Free and Pro on the same schedule.
+You buy a Pro refresh when you decide to.

 The contrast cuts hardest in three buyer scenarios: